 - Classes take place in the rain or shine!
 The only exception will be if there is lightening during your student’s lesson.
 In that case a member of the Lifetime Swimmers team will inform you of what the next step will be.

 - Absolutely NO street clothes, regular diapers, water shoes, hats, etc. are allowed in the water.
-These items contain chemicals (such as laundry detergent) that will change the water chemistry and may ruin the pool filter.
 If your child is not potty trained they are REQUIRED to wear a SWIM diaper.
 If you show up with a regular diaper or no swimming suit you will be required to forfeit the lesson that day with no refund or make-up lesson.
 So please come prepared!

 - Please apply your sunscreen at home 30 minutes prior to your lesson time.
 This allows the sunscreen to absorb into the skin and provide better protection.
 Sunscreen that has not properly set will come off in the water and